+THE FOLLOWING ARE PUBLIC HOLIDAYS IN CYPRUS:

+New Year's Day January 1

+Epiphany Day January 6

+February/March

+(50 days before Greek Orthodox Easter)

+March 25 Greek National Day

+April 1 Cypriot National Day

+April

+Good Friday (Friday before Greek Orthodox Easter)

+April

+(Monday after Greek Orthodox Easter)

+May 1 Labor Day

+Pentecost-Kataklysmos (Festival of the Flood) May/June

+August 15 Assumption

+October 1

+Greek National Day

+December 24 Christmas Eve

+December 25 Christmas Day

+December 26 Boxing Day

+A Country of Festivals, Folklore and Celebration

-Rich layers of history have birthed both religious and folkloric traditions that still resonate today.
-Cyprus offers a wide variety of cultural events for visitors to experience, from national holiday celebrations, to smaller festivals that take place in villages and towns throughout the island all-year-round.
-For those who want to immerse themselves in a truly unique Mediterranean culture, multifaceted Cyprus has a wealth of options, from opera performances in medieval castle settings, to concerts at ancient Greco-Roman theatres.
+Rich layers of history have promoted both religious and folkloric traditions that still resonate today.
+Cyprus offers a wide variety of cultural events for visitors to experience from national holiday celebrations, to smaller festivals that take place in villages and towns throughout the island all year round.

+For those who want to immerse themselves in a truly unique Mediterranean culture, multifaceted Cyprus has a wealth of options, from opera performances in a medieval castle to concerts at an ancient Greco-Roman theatres.

 The traditional religious festivals in Cyprus coincide with those celebrated in Europe.
-On New Year's Day, Cypriots typically exchange presents and eat the traditional New Year cake known as 'Vasilopita'.
-Epiphany takes place at seaside towns with a swimming competition whereby the winner recovers the crucifix hurled into the sea in order to sanctify the waters.
+On New Year's Day, Cypriots typically exchange presents and eat the traditional New Year cake known as Vasilopita.
+Epiphany takes place at seaside towns with a swimming competition where the winner recovers the crucifix hurled into the water in order to sanctify the waters.
 During Holy Week, an effigy of Judas is burned and icons are covered with a pall.
 In May, the Anthestiria flower festival heralds the arrival of spring, while September brings the annual arts festival in Nicosia (Lefkosia).

-Lemesos is home to many Carnival festivities, which take place in February/March, with its grand parade and masquerade parties.
-The Ancient Greek Drama Festival in summer attracts musical, dance, and theatre groups from all over the world, and the Wine Festival in September is full of merriment.
-Pafos, is home to the Pafos Aphrodite Festival in late August/early September; an eagerly-await event that brings opera lovers from all over the globe to the Medieval Castle Square for a world-class performances.
+Lemesos is home to many Carnival festivities which take place in February/March, with its grand parade and masquerade parties; The Ancient Greek Drama Festival in summer, which attracts musical, dance, and theatre groups from all over the world and the Wine Festival in September

+Pafos, is home to the Pafos Aphrodite Festival in late August/early September.
+That's when opera lovers from all over the globe converge at the Medieval Castle Square for world-class performances.
 Music lovers will also enjoy the International Pharos Chamber Music Festival each May/June in Kouklia.
-THE FOLLOWING ARE PUBLIC HOLIDAYS IN CYPRUS: